YoussefTarek2911/Banker_algorithm/README.md

 - Select the  ***Process number*** you want and ***Resource number*** and ***number of Resource you need [iterations]***
 - ![Picture4](https://github.com/YoussefTarek2911/Banker_algorithm/assets/108703940/c3bddf74-55ba-41c7-8dc3-56fe5a864196)
 # Form 3 :
-- If it safe it will show you this form : <br />
+- If it is safe, it will show you this form : <br />
 ![Picture5](https://github.com/YoussefTarek2911/Banker_algorithm/assets/108703940/8e3f6af3-49ec-48cd-b307-8aab72f9ab45)
 # Form 4 :
 - If Not it will Show you this Form : <br />